jonazhu/portfolio/index.md

 # About Me
-I am a current Master's student at Carnegie Mellon University studying computational biology, building on my experiences from my undergraduate education at Wheaton College.
-Currently, I am seeking to further develop my skillset and refine my interests so as to further pursue research in biology.
+I am a recent Carnegie Mellon University graduate with a Master's in computational biology, building on my experiences from my undergraduate education at Wheaton College.
+I am seeking to further develop my skillset and refine my interests so as to further pursue research in biology, mathematics, and computer science.

+I currently work as an adjunct instructor for Wheaton College teaching computer science, stemming from my wide range of experience as a TA.

 # My Work

+## Full List of Publications and Presentations

+**J. A. Zhu**, N. C. Folino-Rorem.
+Effectiveness of Sampling Techniques for Collecting the Polyp Stage of the Invasive Freshwater Hydrozoan *Craspedacusta sowerbii*. *Biology* **2024**, *13*, 645. https://doi.org/10.3390/biology13080645
+- Also see my repository with full data and data analysis code: https://github.com/jonazhu/craspedacustasampling

+K. Winata, **J. A. Zhu**, K. Hanselman, E. Zerbe, J. Langguth, N. C. Folino-Rorem, P. Cartwright.
+Life cycle transitions in the freshwater jellyfish *Craspedacusta sowerbii*. *Biology* **2024**, *13*, 1069. https://doi.org/10.3390/biology13121069

+P. Isihara, **J. A. Zhu**.
+Clique enumeration in a math capstone course.
+(Accepted).

+**J. A. Zhu**.
+Exploratory Data Analysis, in An Introduction to Python Jupyter Notebooks for College Math Teachers, pages 155-230.
+Open Textbook Library, https://open.umn.edu/opentextbooks/textbooks/1697.

+**J. A. Zhu**, C. Wagner, Y. Li.
+Advanced Data Analysis, in An Introduction to Python Jupyter Notebooks for College Math Teachers, pages 1015-1115.
+Open Textbook Library, https://open.umn.edu/opentextbooks/textbooks/1697.

+**J. A. Zhu**, N. C. Folino-Rorem.
+“A novel sampling method for collecting the polyp stage of the invasive freshwater hydrozoan *Craspedacusta sowerbii* in aquatic habitats.”
+23rd International Conference on Aquatic Invasive Species (ICAIS), Halifax, Nova Scotia, May 12-16, 2024.

+A. Anil, L. Michal, X. L. Zhang, **J. A. Zhu**.
+“Enhancing Drug Discovery for Circadian Rhythm Regulation through Toxicity Classification of CRY1 Protein Molecules.”
+Carnegie Mellon University 2024 Computational Biology Project Poster Presentations, Pittsburgh, PA, May 2024.

+K. Winata, **J. A. Zhu**, J. Langguth, C. G. Davis, M. Perry, N. C. Folino-Rorem, P. Cartwright.
+“Life Cycle Transitions in the Freshwater Jellyfish, *Craspedacusta sowerbii*.”
+Society for Integrative and Comparative Biology (SICB) Annual Meeting 2024, Seattle, WA, January 2-6, 2024.

+**J. A. Zhu**, P. A. Jantsch.
+“A Decision Tree Model and Misclassification Metric to Predict Relative Risks of Property Tax Sales in Chicago’s South Side.”
+Wheaton College 2022 Sciences Research Poster Presentations, Wheaton, IL, October 2022.

 ## Graduate Work
 * Programming for Scientists: I made a pipeline using Golang and R that takes species occurrence data, cleans it, and predicts its potential spread.
 This resulted in the [pipeline itself](programming_project), [a report](programming_report.pdf), and a [presentation](programming_presentation.pdf).